vsrinivas/fuchsia/zircon/docs/fair_scheduler.md

 The scheduling period controls the size of time slices.
 When there are few threads competing, the scheduling period defaults to the _target latency_.
 This results in larger time slices and fewer preemptions, improving throughput and potentially power consumption.
-When the number of threads is too great the scheduling period stretches such that each task receives at least the _minimum granularity_ time slice.
+When the number of threads is too large the scheduling period stretches such that each task receives at least the _minimum granularity_ time slice.

 Let **N** be the maximum number of competing threads before period stretching.

 **N** = floor(**L** / **M**)

 **p[j]** = **n[j]** > **N** --> **M** * **n[j]**, **L**

 #### Virtual Timeline